auerlab/vcf-split/README.md

 # vcf-split
 Split combined-sample VCF stream into single-sample VCF files.

+It is currently suitable for generating inputs for haplohseq, but the intention is to generalize it in the future.

 Traditional methods for splitting a multi-sample VCF stream into single-sample files involve a loop or parallel job that rereads the multi-sample input for every sample.
 This can